Fees and Frequently Asked Questions

 We follow the national Early Years Foundation Stage recommendations, which are in force in all British childcare for the under-5s.
 The EYFS sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It recommends child-led learning because we now know that young children learn better when we pay careful attention to their interests and readiness to try academic activities and other skills.

-So rather than sitting down and saying: “Children, today we are studying the number 3” (no matter what the children want or hope to do!) we look for opportunities to talk about numbers in our fun activities.
-We count eggs when we visit the chickens and tomatoes growing in the greenhouse.
-With our daily storytime and wide range of lovely children’s books, we encourage a love of reading and stories with daily storytime.
-When we talk about filling up buckets with water in the stream, we are exploring the mathematical concepts of capacity and volume as well as strengthening our arms and hands to hold a pencil and ultimately learn to write when we are at school.
-Every day is a learning day here at Little Farmers.
+Unlike a lot of childcare settings, we spend a lot of time outdoors.
+We plan lots of interesting activities for them to explore when they are outside.
+Our ethos is all about learning through play and practical activities, which is the best way to learn when you are very young.
+We count eggs when we visit the chickens and count tomatoes growing in our gardens.
+With our daily storytime and wide range of lovely children’s books, we encourage a love of reading and stories.
+When we talk about filling up buckets with water, we are exploring the mathematical concepts of capacity and volume - as well as strengthening our arms and hands to hold a pencil.
+Every day is a learning day at Little Farmers.

 What clothing do children need?